256dpi/bespoke-app/README.md

 ## Presenter Notes

-Bespoke.app will search for child elements of the current slide with the `notes` class to populate the presenter notes area.
-Make sure you hide the notes from your actual presentation.
+Bespoke.app will search for the first child element of the current slide with the `notes` class to populate the presenter notes area.
+You can hide the notes from your presentation using CSS.